DeepSeek 4 Flash local inference engine for Metal

 TLDR

-• antirez’s ds4.c is a Metal-only, single-model inference engine for DeepSeek V4 Flash, targeting 128GB+ MacBooks with 2-bit quants and disk KV cache.
+• antirez’s ds4.c is a single-model Metal inference engine for DeepSeek V4 Flash, targeting 128GB+ MacBooks and Mac Studios with 2-bit quantization and disk KV cache.

 Key Takeaways

-• KV cache is treated as a disk-first citizen using fast NVMe on MacBooks, enabling long-context inference without fitting KV in RAM.
+• KV cache is treated as a disk-first citizen; SSD persistence enables long-context inference without saturating RAM; 100k-token context uses ~26GB extra.

-• ds4-server exposes OpenAI and Anthropic-compatible HTTP endpoints with SSE streaming, tool calls, and prefix reuse across stateless clients.
+• ds4-server exposes both OpenAI-compatible and Anthropic-compatible endpoints with SSE streaming, prefix reuse, and DSML tool-call translation.

 Hacker News Comment Review